The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 6. Do not throw out the old trash, have a "package with packages"

-Another habit, originally from the USSR, is not to throw away old trash, garbage and food leftovers, especially bread (more on that below).
-Life in the USSR was rather poor, and therefore people most often did not throw away what "might come in handy someday."
-In the nooks, closets and lockers of any Soviet apartment, there were always kept some old screws, coils of string, an ax handle, old chisels and chisels, half of scissors, broken collet pencils, etc., etc. All this was carefully kept hoping that "someday it might come in handy."
+Another habit that comes from the USSR is not to throw away old trash, garbage and leftover food, especially bread (more on this below).
+Life in the USSR was quite poor, so people most often did not throw away things that “might come in handy someday.”
+In the nooks, pantries and cabinets of any Soviet apartment there were always some old screws, skeins of rope, an unnecessary ax handle, old chisels and chisels, half a pair of scissors, broken collet pencils, etc., etc. in the hope that “someday this might come in handy.”

-This also includes the notorious "package with packages", about which many jokes have already been made up on the Internet.
-It all started with the fact that ordinary cellophane bags (both small transparent for packing and large ones with handles and prints) were in short supply, and ordinary disposable bags became reusable - after use they were washed in the bathroom and dried on clothespins, and then folded in one gigantic package.
+This also includes the notorious “package with packages,” about which many jokes have already been made on the Internet.
+It all started with the fact that ordinary cellophane bags (both small transparent ones for packaging and large ones, with handles and prints) were in great short supply, and ordinary disposable bags became reusable - after use they were washed in the bathroom and dried on clothespins, and then folded in one biggest package.

 Фото: Depositphotos